How much Inheritance Tax is charged on a home depends on how the person who died owned it and how they passed it on.

 If a person passed on their home to their children (or someone else) before they died, it’s treated as a gift and the 7-year rule applies.

-The original owner can make social visits and stay for short periods in a home they’ve given away without affecting the 7-year rule.
+The original owner can make social visits and stay for short periods in a home they’ve given away.

 Giving away part of the home to someone who moves in

-If a person gave away half their home to their children (or someone else), the half won’t be included in the valuation of the estate if both:
+If a person gave away half their home to their children (or someone else), that half won’t be included in the value of the estate if both:

-Giving away the home and living in it
+Giving away the home and continuing to live in it